Functions for lookup of data

 WRAP ❖ XLReporting

-Wraps a given cell range or data array into a JSON-formatted text.
+Wraps a given cell range, data array, or list of values into a JSON-formatted text.
 Ideal for storing complex data into a single value, for example when saving into a data set column.
 Each value is given a sequential numeric key starting at 1 (e.g. 1, 2, 3 etc) in order of the values passed.
 Use UNWRAP to extract the data again, or SETWRAP to update a specific value.
 You may specific multiple ranges.

 WRAP(data, data, ..)